By Lori Fredrich Senior Food Writer, Dining Editor Published Nov 08, 2024 at 11:01 AM

 When Dia Y Noche opened its doors at 6601 Northway, it brought an innovative dual concept to Greendale.

 Dia Cafe brought a bright, cheerful new coffee shop to the area, infused with Latin-American flavors.
-Meanwhile, Dia Restaurante & Bar introduced dinner service with a rotating menu highlighting dishes from countries in South America and the Caribbean.
+Meanwhile, Noche Restaurante & Bar introduced dinner service with a rotating menu highlighting dishes from countries in South America and the Caribbean.

 Dia Y Noche exteriorX